SirProgram/AWSPersonalProject/README.md

 This is a personal project written in Java aiming to have a couple of instances hosted in AWS, on demand using spot instances, with the instances able to call and use AWS features.

+The first aim of the project is have an automated deployment tool, such that created applications can quickly be deployed to spot instances within AWS.

 ## Running this project

 To build this project you will need to have the following on your machine: